- April 28, 2020

 - Posted by: Chase Gregory

-- Category: Advertising, Manufacturing, Marketing, Public Relations, SEO
+- Categories: Advertising, Manufacturing, Marketing, Public Relations, SEO

 Most trade shows are up in the air, at least for the next 3- 4 months, maybe even until the end of the year.
 So, I have been having conversations with clients on what they can do instead.
 Here are seven ideas I think are worth mentioning: